IsaiaScope/Iso_Obsidian_2.0/PowerShell/data/command-syntax-1.md

 The angle brackets indicate an argument.
 What’s inside the angle brackets is called a value type.
 In our example we type get-eventlog, space dash logname.
 The logname parameter has a value type called which can be an alpha-numeric value.
 In this case it’s a text string such as a single word like 'security' or 'application'.

 **Multiple Arguments []**
-Notice the parameter -InstanceID and the argument <Int64[]>. int satnds for integer.
+Notice the parameter -InstanceID and the argument <Int64[]>. int stands for integer.
 See the two square brackets?
 Note the square brackets are inside the angle brackets.
 This means that it can take multiple arguments separated by a comma. like => -instanceID now type 0,1.

-Now we’ll explain it a little more.
-Our command is get-eventlog, our first parameter is - logname, the angle brackets indicate an argument.
+Our command is get-eventlog, our first parameter is -logname, the angle brackets indicate an argument.
 Inside the angle brackets is a value type and the value type is string which in this case is a text string.
 We chose the application log.
 The next parameter is – InstanceID which takes an argument < > the value type is <Int64> which refers to an integer or numeric.
 Again, notice that within the angled brackets are two square brackets.
 This means that -instanceID can take multiple arguments.
 In this case I’ll type 0,1 separated by a comma.

 Note: Not all parameters can take multiple arguments, you will always want to check this.
 For example, type get-eventlog -logname security -newest 3,2 press return, and you get an error.
 Checkout the syntax for the parameter -newest.
 It can take an argument but not multiple arguments.
 Notice there are not two square brackets within the angle brackets.
 This shows that -newest can only take a single argument.